mason-bially/ttrpg-xcom/02_aliens.md

 ### Viper

-Vipers have access to special viper ability Rank features (poison at 25% and 50%; Tongue pull and bind at 75%).
+Grants access to the Viper Bind path at 75%, grants access to the Viper Venom path at 25%.

 |Percentage|Example|Attributes|
 |---|---|---|